Arboretum Offers Free Admission in January

 17. Visiting the Snyder Building's Meyer-Deats Conservatory - filled with orchids, bromeliads and more!

 18. Excelsior Winter Farmer's Market, 10 a.m.-1 p.m., Saturday, Jan.
 3 in the Visitor Center's Great Hall.
-More than 20 local vendors will display and sell their seasonal offerings, including root vegetables, jams and preserves, honey, cheeses, knit textiles, jewelry, baked goods and more.
+Local vendors will display and sell their seasonal offerings, including jams and preserves, honey, cheeses, knit textiles, jewelry, baked goods and more.
 Free with gate admission.

 19. Bringing the kids for StoryTime every Thursday at 10:30 a.m. in Andersen Horticultural Library.